 Majors must complete at least 33 credits of coursework: 30 credits from within Political Science (31 for those completing the departmental capstone rather than an honors thesis), plus three credits outside the department from the options in requirements 3 (below).
 Only fours credits of honors thesis research may be counted in the total.

-Transfer credit for courses taken outside Tulane University involving different credit systems will be evaluated case by case by the department's undergraduate studies director.
+Transfer credit for courses taken outside Tulane University involving different credit systems will be evaluated case by case by the department's undergraduate advisor.

 Students must take at least three of the following courses:

-A. Statistics Component: MATH 1110 (Probability and Statistics I), or other equivalent course.
+Statistics Component: MATH 1110 (Probability and Statistics I), or other equivalent course.1